It is a learning difficulty that mainly affects the skills involved in reading and spelling words.

 The diagnosis of dyslexia is not simple and often needs the opinion of several different professionals.

-Although it is a disorder that affects learning and is considered predominantly part of the educational field, there are also neurological and medical problems at stake, so a cooperative effort between the school, the doctor and other health professionals is essential to attend to the child and family.
+Although it is a disorder that affects learning and is considered predominantly part of the educational field, neurological and medical problems are also at stake.
+Hence, a cooperative effort between the school, the doctor, and other health professionals are essential to attend to the child and family.

-The centerpiece of a diagnosis of “learning disability” in schools is the demonstration of a difference or “discrepancy” between the child’s IQ and his or her academic achievement or “achievement.”
+The centerpiece of a diagnosis of “learning disability” in schools is the demonstration of a difference or “discrepancy” between the child’s IQ and their academic achievement or “achievement.”

-This was done so that exceptionally gifted children could remain disabled for learning and have difficulty with reading and spelling, but perform in those subjects at the level of their peers, and ignore if one only bases the diagnosis on the performance below one classmates.
+This was done so that exceptionally gifted children could remain disabled for learning and have difficulty with reading and spelling, but perform in those subjects at the level of their peers and ignore if one only bases the diagnosis on the performance below one classmate.

-They often do not “fall two degrees behind their grade level”, which in many systems is the limit to providing recovery services, so they continue to struggle without intervention.
+They often do not “fall two degrees behind their grade level,” which is the limit to providing recovery services in many systems, so they continue to struggle without intervention.

-Furthermore, there is a confounding factor in the use of typical school-based discrepancy criteria, since many IQ tests rely on strong language skills that are inherently weaker in many children with dyslexia, thus reducing the “discrepancy” and nullifying a conclusive diagnosis of dyslexia. .
+Furthermore, there is a confounding factor in specific school-based discrepancy criteria.
+Many IQ tests rely on solid language skills that are inherently weaker in many children with dyslexia, thus reducing the “discrepancy” and nullifying a conclusive diagnosis of dyslexia.

-Many educators do not believe that “dyslexia” is a valid term; Many doctors believe that the term ” learning disabilities ” is applied too broadly to indicate the specific deficits a child has.
+Many educators do not believe that “dyslexia” is a valid term; Many doctors believe that the word ” learning disabilities ” is applied too broadly to indicate the specific deficits.

 These can identify domains of concern, but they should not be construed as definitive diagnostic tests.
-The latter can only be done by educational specialists or psychologists who are experts in the administration of IQ and performance tests.
+The latter can only be done by educational specialists or psychologists who are experts in administering IQ and performance tests.

-Typical IQ tests in schools include the Wechsler WISC-IV test, and performance is measured by a battery of academic tests included in the Woodcock-Johnson test or the Wechsler Achievement test (WIAT) or similar tests.
+Typical IQ tests in schools include the Wechsler WISC-IV test.
+Performance is measured by a battery of academic tests included in the Woodcock-Johnson test, Wechsler Achievement Test (WIAT), or similar tests.